c0defather/iOSGesturizer/README.md

 - Customizable gestures.
 - Gestures can be executed anywhere on the screen.
 - Gesture mode is activated when a user applies additional pressure to the screen.
+- Supports training mode to learn gestures (based on <a href="http://www.olivierbau.com/octopocus.php">OctoPocus</a>).
 - Training mode is activated when a user 'hesitates'.
-- Supports training mode to learn gestures (based on <a href="http://www.olivierbau.com/octopocus.php">OctoPocus</a>).

 ## Requirements

-- Requires iOS 11 or later
+- iOS 9 or later
-- Requires 3D-touch
+- iPhone 6s or later (3D-touch)

 ## Demo